mgoblin/STC15lib/README.md

 * delay_ms now is define again
 * Idle power managment routine implemented
 * Power down mode implemented
-* Use bitmask as a constant implemented in bits.h to avoid unnessary bit operations in bit_set and bit_clr
+* Use bitmask as a constant in bits.h to avoid unnessary bit operations in bit_set and bit_clr
+* Use bitmask as a constant in bits.h to avoid unnessary bit operations in test_if_bit_set and test_if_bit_cleared

 Next releases todo
-* TODO use bitmask as constant in get_bit, test_if_bit_set, test_if_bit_cleared
+* TODO Verify examples
+* TOD Optimize and refactor is_... ..._enabled(enable) routines
 * TODO Implement times to ticks part of aux module
 * TODO Enhance description of project for indexing in google/yandex and so on search engines
 * TODO Add example links to module documentation